XPERTPCNET/HacksAndGuides/QuickInstalls/Saltstack Salt Bootstrap Install.md

   -b  Assume that dependencies are already installed and software sources are set up.
       If git is selected, git tree is still checked out as dependency step.
 ```

+> This document was created using the guides from Saltstack: https://docs.saltstack.com/en/2015.8/topics/tutorials/salt_bootstrap.html